gershnik/SimpleJNI/README.md

 2. Implement native Java methods in C++

 The approach this library is taking is different from SWIG and JNA.
 Unlike either it does not attempt to easily expose existing C or C++ code to Java.
-Trying to do so is, in our opinion, rarely a good idea.
+Trying to do so is, in my opinion, rarely a good idea.
 Instead it does exactly the opposite: easily exposes Java to C++.
 With this library if you want to simply connect existing C++ code to Java you will need to write your own wrappers.
 However, doing so will become easy and straightforward.
 As will be more sophisticated things like implementing